 EQUETRO can cause serious side effects, including:

-1. EQUETRO may cause rare but serious rash that may lead to death.
-These serious skin reactions are more likely to happen within the first four months of EQUETRO treatment, but may occur at later times.
+- EQUETRO may cause rare but serious rashes that may lead to death.
+These serious skin reactions are more likely to happen within the first four months after you start taking EQUETRO, but may occur at later times.
 These reactions can happen to anyone, but are more likely in people of Asian descent.
-If you are of Asian descent you may need a genetic blood test before you take EQUETRO to see if you are at higher risk for serious skin reactions with this medicine.
-If you have any of the problems listed below call your healthcare provider right away:
+If you are of Asian descent, you may need a genetic blood test before you take EQUETRO to see if you are at higher risk for serious skin reactions with this medicine.
+Symptoms may include:

 - easy bruising